Microsoft/azure-docs.pt-pt/articles/iot-pnp/howto-develop-solution.md

 ### <a name="run-queries-in-iot-hub-based-on-capability-models-and-interfaces"></a>Executar consultas no Hub IoT com base em modelos e interfaces de recursos

-A linguagem de consulta do Hub `HAS_INTERFACE` IOT `HAS_CAPABILITYMODEL` dá suporte e conforme mostrado nos exemplos a seguir:
+A linguagem de consulta do Hub IoT dá suporte a `HAS_INTERFACE` e `HAS_CAPABILITYMODEL`, conforme mostrado nos exemplos a seguir:

 ```sql
 select * from devices where HAS_INTERFACE('id without version', version)